Skip to content

 2020-01-05 False True

-The Pandas objects multi_close and multi_open can be Series and DataFrames of arbitrary shapes and our micro-pipeline will still work as expected.
+The Pandas objects multi_close and multi_open can be Series or DataFrames of any shape, and our micro-pipeline will continue to work as expected.

 Labels

-In the example above, we created our multi-OHLC DataFrames with two columns - p1 and p2 - so we can easily identify them later during the analysis phase.
-For this reason, vectorbt ensures that those columns are preserved across the whole backtesting pipeline - from signal generation to performance modeling.
+In the example above, we created our multi-OHLC DataFrames with two columns, p1 and p2, so we can easily identify them later during the analysis phase.
+For this reason, VBT ensures that these columns are preserved throughout the entire backtesting pipeline, from signal generation to performance modeling.

-But what if individual columns corresponded to more complex configurations, such as those involving multiple hyperparameter combinations?
-Storing complex objects as column labels wouldn't work after all.
-Thanks to Pandas, there are hierarchical columns, which are just like regular columns but stacked upon each other.
-Each level of such hierarchy can help us to identify a specific input or parameter.
+But what if individual columns represent more complex configurations, such as those involving multiple hyperparameter combinations?
+Storing complex objects as column labels would not work well in such cases.
+Fortunately, Pandas offers hierarchical columns, which are similar to regular columns but are stacked in multiple layers.
+Each level in this hierarchy can help us identify a specific input or parameter.

-Take a simple crossover strategy as an example: it depends upon the lengths of the fast and slow windows.
-Each of these hyperparameters becomes an additional dimension for manipulating data and gets stored as a separate column level.
-Below is a more complex example of the column hierarchy of a MACD indicator:
+Take a simple crossover strategy as an example: it depends on the lengths of the fast and slow windows.
+Each of these hyperparameters becomes an additional dimension for manipulating data and is stored as a separate column level.
+Below is a more complex example showing the column hierarchy of a MACD indicator:

 >>> macd = vbt.MACD.run(